nasa/astrobee/README.md

 ### Guest Science

-If you are interested in guest science, please do one of the following for more information.

-If you are a non-NASA user, please checkout the astrobee_android nasa github project (if you followed the usage instructions, you should have checked this out already).
+If you are interested in guest science, please checkout the astrobee_android nasa github project (if you followed the usage instructions, you should have checked this out already).
 Once that is checked out, please see [`astrobee_android/README.md`](https://github.com/nasa/astrobee_android/blob/master/README.md) located in the `astrobee_android/` folder.

-If you are a NASA user, please make sure the `android` submodule was checked out and then visit `submodules/android/guest_science_readme.md`.

 ### License